awesome-panel/awesome-panel/README.md

 ### How to contribute to the Panel Community

 Please join the community in the [PyViz/PyvViz](https://gitter.im/pyviz/pyviz?source=orgpage) channel on Gitter.
-There as a [feature request](https://github.com/holoviz/panel/issues/831) for a Discuss site.
+There as a [feature request](https://github.com/holoviz/panel/issues/831) for a Discuss site to replace Gitter.

-### How to contribute to the Panel Package and WebSite
+### How to contribute to the Panel Package and Web Site

 You can contribute to the Panel package on [GitHub/pyviz/panel](https://github.com/holoviz/panel) or sponsor it by contacting [sales@anaconda.com](mailto:sales%40anaconda.com).
-For more information see the official [About Panel](https://panel.pyviz.org/about.html) page.
+For more information see the [Official About Panel](https://panel.pyviz.org/about.html) page.

 ### How to sponsor the Awesome Panel project

-If you would like to sponsor my time or the infrastructure the platform is running on, feel free to reach out.
+If you would like to **sponsor my time or the infrastructure** the platform is running on, feel free to reach out.
 You can find my contact details at [datamodelsanalytics.com](https://datamodelsanalytics.com).

 You can also appreciate the work I have already done if you